Andrei Nazarov (athlete)

 Andrei Nazarov (born 9 January 1965) is a retired decathlete, who competed for the Soviet Union and later for his native country Estonia.
 He was born in Tallinn.
 His personal best in the men's decathlon was 8322 points, achieved in 1987 (Sochi).

 Achievements

 Coaching

 After retiring as a decathlete, Nazarov started coaching.
-He has coached decathlete Erki Nool and heptathlete Larisa Netšeporuk.
-As of 2009, he coaches long jumper and sprinter Ksenija Balta, long jumper Tõnis Sahk, triple jumper Lauri Leis, and decathlete Indrek Turi.
+He has coached decathlete Erki Nool, Pascal Behrenbruch, Janek Õiglane and heptathlete Larisa Netšeporuk, Remigija Nazaroviene, Laura Ikauniece, long jumper and sprinter Ksenija Balta, long jumper Tõnis Sahk, triple jumper Lauri Leis, and decathlete Indrek Turi.